CA Resisting Arrest Examples

 Posted on March 11, 2017

 Resisting arrest charges are understandably misunderstood by those unfamiliar with the criminal justice system.
-Consequently, a person can find themselves charges with resisting arrest without having any intentions of doing so.
+Consequently, a person can find themselves charged with resisting arrest without having any intentions of doing so.
 This is because resisting arrest does not statutorily require physical contact, but requires the slightest delay in the performance of a police officer.
-Through different resisting arrest examples, this article may be help you understand how the district attorney charges someone with resisting arrest.
+Through different resisting arrest examples, this article may help you understand how the district attorney charges someone with resisting arrest.
 You may also find the following article helpful in your understanding of California’s resisting arrest laws:

 - Penal Code section 148(a)(1)

 - Common Defenses to Resisting Arrest Charges